-Information on directors
+DIRECTORS' REPORT (CONTINUED) Information on directors

-Dr Russell Howard - Non-Executive Chairman
+Dr Russell Howard - Non-Executive Chairman Qualifications - PhD Experience and expertise Dr. Russell Howard is an Australian scientist, executive manager, and entrepreneur.

-Qualifications PhD Experience and expertise He was a pioneer in molecular parasitology and commercialisation of " He is an inventor of 9 patents and has over 140 scientific publications.
-A PhD in biochemistry from the University of Melbourne, he held positic research laboratories, including the National Institutes of Health in the gained tenure.
-In industry, Dr. Howard worked at Schering-Plough's DI Institute in Palo Alto, CA; was the President and Scientific Director of A and co-founder and CEO of Maxygen, Inc. After its spin-out from Glax as Maxygen's CEO, Dr. Howard led its IPO on NASDAQ and a seconda raising US\$ 260 million.
-Maxygen developed and partnered dozens of applications and products over 12 years of his tenure as CEO.
-After lear in 2008, he started the Cleantech company Oakbio Inc (dba NovoNut Dr. Russell Howard is an Australian scientist, executive manager, and entrepreneur.
 He was a pioneer in molecular parasitology and commercialisation of "DNA Shuffling".
 He is an inventor of 9 patents and has over 140 scientific publications.
 After his PhD in biochemistry from the University of Melbourne, he held positions at several research laboratories, including the National Institutes of Health in the USA where he gained tenure.
 In industry, Dr. Howard worked at Schering-Plough's DNAX Research Institute in Palo Alto, CA; was the President and Scientific Director of Affymax, Inc. and co-founder and CEO of Maxygen, Inc. After its spin-out from GlaxoWellcome as Maxygen's CEO, Dr. Howard led its IPO on NASDAQ and a secondary offering, raising US\$ 260 million.
 Maxygen developed and partnered dozens of technology applications and products over 12 years of his tenure as CEO.
 After leaving Maxygen in 2008, he started the Cleantech company Oakbio Inc (dba NovoNutrients) and remains involved in several innovative companies in the USA and Australia.
-He is Date of appointment Appointed as Non-Executive Director on 8 May 2013 and appointed as Non-Executive Chairman on 17 November 2017 Other current directorships None Former directorships (in the last 3 years) None Special responsibilities Chair of Remuneration Committee and Member of Audit and Risk Co mmittee Ordinary Shares - Immutep Limited Interests in shares and options Performance Rights - Immutep Limited 404,770
+He is currently Non-Executive Chairman of NeuClone Pty Ltd. Oakbio Inc (dba NovoNutrients) and remains involved in several innovative compa Date of appointment - Oakbio Inc (dba NovoNutrients) and remains involved in several innovative compa anies in the USÁ Date of appointment Other current directorships - Oakbio Inc (dba NovoNutrients) and remains involved in several innovative compared and Australia.
+He is currently Non-Executive Chairman of NeuClone Pty Ltd. Appointed as Non-Executive Director on 8 May 2013 and appointed Director On 8 May 2013 and appointed Director On 8 May 2013 and Appointed Director On 8 May 2013 and Director On 8 May 201 anies in the USÁ ·· - - - Oakbio Inc (dba NovoNutrients) and remains involved in several innovative compared and Australia.
+He is currently Non-Executive Chairman of NeuClone Pty Ltd. Appointed as Non-Executive Director on 8 May 2013 and appointed as Non-Executive Director on 17 November 2017 anies in the USÁ Other current directorships Former directorships - - - Oakbio Inc (dba NovoNutrients) and remains involved in several innovative compared and Australia.
+He is currently Non-Executive Chairman of NeuClone Pty Ltd. Appointed as Non-Executive Director on 8 May 2013 and appointed as Non-Executive On 17 November 2017 None anies in the USÁ Other current directorships Former directorships (in the last 3 years) - - - - Oakbio Inc (dba NovoNutrients) and remains involved in several innovative compared and Australia.
+He is currently Non-Executive Chairman of NeuClone Pty Ltd. Appointed as Non-Executive Director on 8 May 2013 and appointed as Non-Executive 17 November 2017 None None anies in the USÁ